 If your access is an arteriovenous (AV) fistula, needles are inserted in the exact same site every treatment, which creates a tunnel similar to a pierced ear.
-This site is called a buttonhole and once established, needle insertion becomes less painful.

 FALSE!
 In 1972, the United States Congress passed legislation to extend Medicare coverage to Americans of any age with ESRD.
 The Centers for Medicare and Medicaid Services (CMS) established coverage to anyone who:

 FALSE!
 In-center hemodialysis is just one of several dialysis treatment options and it too offers a variety of choices, such as in-center self care and in-center nocturnal dialysis.
 However, an increasing number of patients are choosing to dialyze at home.
-Listed below are home treatment options and descriptions of how each might suit the different needs and lifestyle of a patient.

 DaVita’s Treatment Evaluator can help determine which treatment option may best match your lifestyle.
 Take the results to your doctor to discuss further when choosing your dialysis treatment.